Tag Archives: friendship

 Evans’ visit was a short one, just a few days; and, while there, he kept mentioning how much he missed his girlfriend back home.
 I understood.

-I saw and spoke with Evans a few more times between the mid-seventies and the mid-eighties, but it’s now been nearly thirty years since I last heard my dear friend’s voice.
+I saw and spoke with Evans a few more times between the mid-seventies and the mid-eighties, but, thereafter, I didn’t hear my old friend’s voice again until we reconnected by phone in 2017.

-I’m so very sentimental!
-For me, childhood will always mean Paul, Philip, and Evans… my little Jackie Paper.
+I’m very sentimental.
+For me, childhood will always mean Paul, Philip, Jackie, Juddy, Jimmy, and Evans… my “little Jackie Paper.”

 I still love them all dearly.
 I’ll always cherish the times we “went to play along the cherry lane.”
 And, whenever I reminisce, I’m sure that I’ll find myself wiping off the “green scales” trickling down my cheeks.